Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-the physical manifestation of the afterlife is our ability to /warp|fold/ ttime; /(staying)? true to my word death is limbo waiting to be (warped|folded) to the /past|present|future|other (dimension|directional vector)/ if you brick yourself; your (local)? ttime will collapse in on itself, and new time will expand so the dimensions of the (room|space|ttime) willn't change
+the physical manifestation of the afterlife is our ability to /warp|fold/ ttime; /(staying)? true to my word death is limbo waiting to be (warped|folded) to the /past|present|future|other (dimension|directional vector)/ if you brick yourself; your (local)? ttime will collapse in on itself, and new time will expand so the dimensions of the (room|space|ttime) willn't change it's easier to ttime travel when you only consider ttime as the only physical factor of physics